 So, what are keywords, and why do you need them?
 Keywords are the phrases and questions people use to search for something online.
 Of course, just using any random keywords won’t make your site popular.
 The pages on your site must be ‘optimised’ to attract the right type of customers.

 Most of the time people don’t type in an exact URL when they conduct searches online.
-They enter questions, complete phrases, or strings of related words.
+They enter questions, complete phrases, or strings of related words (Key Words).
 Search engines produce a list of websites, based on how closely they match the search query.
 This process is known as an ‘organic search’, and it’s your ticket to a bigger online presence.

 The evolution of search engines